mramirez92/ten-thousand-bots/README.md

 ## Description

 This projects adds a bot to beat an exisiting bot named ***NervousNellie*** in the console game called Ten Thousand.
 NervousNellie's final score is always above 7000 points.
 The bot created, ***NelliesNemesis*** always beats NervousNellie's score by at least 100 points.
+NelliesNemesis can be found at line 160 in the [bots.py](https://github.com/mramirez92/ten-thousand-bots/blob/main/bots.py) file.